Customer Experience

 ART = (Total resolution time for all cases) ÷ (Total number of resolved cases)

-Why ART matters in CX design:
+Why ART matters in customer experience design?

 A lower ART improves customer satisfaction and loyalty by ensuring that customer issues are addressed on time, reducing frustration, and enhancing trust.
 Your customers prefer brands that can quickly diagnose and resolve their concerns, so short resolution times lead to stronger engagement and higher retention rates.